lichen-community-systems/Flocking/docs/nodejs.md

+## Flocking and Node.js ##

+Flocking supports Node.js versions 0.12.x and 4.2.x.
+It depends on several third-party Node libraries for audio output and MIDI input.

+On Mac and Windows, you shouldn't need any additional dependencies.
+However, on Linux, the ALSA development library is required.

+On Ubuntu and Debian:

+    apt-get install libasound2-dev

+On Fedora and CentOS:

+    yum install alsa-lib-devel

 ## Running the Flocking Node.js Demos ##

 Flocking ships with a handful of Node.js-specific demos.
 They are located in the <code>demos/nodejs</code> directory.
 To run them: